benjaminw1030/mr-robogers-neighborhood/README.md

 - Test: "It should return an error if an integer is not entered."
 Code: const number = "Hello Neighbor!";
 mrRobogers(number);
-Expected Output: "ERROR: PLEASE ENTER AN INTEGER, NEIGHBOR UNIT"
+Expected Output: "ERROR: PLEASE ENTER AN INTEGER, NEIGHBOR UNIT."

+- Test: "It should return an error if a number over 10,000 is entered."
+Code: const number = "100000";
+mrRobogers(number);
+Expected Output: "ERROR: NUMBER TOO LARGE, NEIGHBOR UNIT.
+THIS UNIT HAS ABORTED PROCESSING TO BE A GOOD NEIGHBOR AND AVOID FLOODING YOUR BROWSER."